|

 During the years 1836-1860, Mereweather recorded in a book

-of Memoranda (now in the Arfwedson collection) quotations in
+of Memoranda (now in the National Archives in Stockholm) quotations in

 poetry and prose from various authors, Shakespeare, Gibbon,